Rafz9Abz9/AbzRecipe/README.md

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/1a809e47-72a7-4120-a7c2-01fc8b31412d)

 ## Profile Page
-- This page includes details of the user: first name, last name, username, emaial, phone number, address, country.
+- This page includes details of the user: first name, last name, username, email, phone number, address, country.
 - The username and email fields will be automatically filled in because to access the profile page, the user must be logged in.
 - User can edit their details.